 A: There are a few key things to take into account when choosing a Counsellor:

-– Check the counsellors qualifications and preferably if they are a member of a Counselling Association. – A qualified counsellor will have a minimum of a Bachelor or a Graduate Certificate or Graduate Diploma, to be ready and trained as a counsellor.
+– Check the counsellors qualifications and preferably if they are a member of a Counselling Association. – A qualified counsellor will have a minimum of a Diploma, however it is recommended that you see someone who has a minimum of a Bachelor or a Graduate Certificate or Graduate Diploma, to be ready and trained as a counsellor.

 – Ask friends and family for a referral.
 If people you know have seen a counsellor and they were happy, then that can help in choosing a counsellor.

 – You need to feel safe and listened to without judgement.
 The counsellors job is to offer a safe and non-judgemental place for you to share what’s on your heart and mind.
 Trust your intuition, if you aren’t sure or you feel like something just isn’t right, that’s OK.
 You don’t have to go back to that counsellor if you don’t feel safe.
 You can try another counsellor.

 – You could give the counsellor a call to find out any details.
 This will give you a chance to hear their voice and gauge their personality.